mate-academy/py-elves-and-dwarves/README.md

 `Druid` should be a child of `Elf`.
 Its constructor should take one additional parameter:
 `favourite_spell` - the text of the favourite spell.
+Constructor should store it in the protected attribute.

 `DwarfWarrior` should be a child of `Dwarf`.
 Its constructor should take one additional parameter:
 `hummer_level` - an integer that shows the power of the hummer.
+Constructor should store it in the protected attribute.

 `DwarfBlacksmith` should be a child of `Dwarf`.
 Its constructor should take one additional parameter:
 `skill_level` - an integer that shows the level of blacksmith's skills.
+Constructor should store it in the protected attribute.

 All of these classes should have implementations of `player_info` and `get_rating` methods.